jkadowaki/SemEval2019/README.md

 ### Download Singularity Images
 The [UA-hpc-containers](https://www.singularity-hub.org/collections/2226) Singularity Hub contains a repository of Singularity images and recipes for the [AutoMATES team](https://ml4ai.github.io/automates/).

-We will run the Singularity image on the cluster.
+You can also easily download a number of [Singularity containers](https://public.confluence.arizona.edu/display/UAHPC/GPU+Nodes#GPUNodes-NVIDIAGPUCloudContainerRegistry) built by the HPC team.

 Create a folder to store containers:

 ```
 mkdir containers